bentoml/OpenLLM/README.md

 Visit `http://localhost:3000/docs.json` for OpenLLM's API specification.

-OpenLLM seamlessly supports many models and different variants of models.
+OpenLLM seamlessly supports many models and their variants.
 Users can also specify different variants of the model to be served, by providing the `--model-id` argument, e.g.: